jonnor/ESC-CNN-microcontroller/report/report.md

 Others have proposed to use neural networks to produce an audio "embedding" inspired by the success of world embeddings for Natural Language Processing.
-In VGGish model trained on Audioset[@VGGish] an a 8-bit, 128 dimensional embedding is used for 10 seconds clips, making 102 bits per second.
+In VGGish model trained on Audioset[@VGGish] an a 8-bit, 128 dimensional embedding is used for 10 seconds clips, leading to a datarate of 102 bits per second.
-L^3 (Look, Listen, Learn)[@L3] also proposed an embedding with 512 dimensions.
+L^3 (Look, Listen, Learn)[@L3] similarly proposed an embedding with 512 dimensions.

 The computation of such an embedding generally requires very large models and lots of compute resources.
-EdgeL^3[@EdgeL3] showed that the L^3 model can be compressed by up to 95%, however the resource consumption is still outside the range feasible on most battery powered units.
+EdgeL^3[@EdgeL3] showed that the L^3 model can be compressed by up to 95%, however the authors state that more work is needed to fit the RAM constraints of desirable sensor hardware.

+The minimal amount of data transmissions would be to only send the detected noise category.

+This motivates the problem statement of this thesis:

 > Can we classify environmental sounds directly on a wireless and battery-operated noise sensor?

-Problem statement

 \newpage